nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 ### Nuxeo Online Services REST API

-When triggering a [Studio project release through the Nuxeo Online Services REST API]({{page space='studio' page='how-to-tag-or-release-your-nuxeo-studio-project'}}#with-the-rest-api), use your Nuxeo Online Services username replace your password with a token.
+When triggering a [Studio project release through the Nuxeo Online Services REST API]({{page space='studio' page='how-to-tag-or-release-your-nuxeo-studio-project'}}#with-the-rest-api), use your Nuxeo Online Services username and replace your Nuxeo Online Services password with your token.

 ### Nexus